arogachev/yii2-rbac/README.md

 ## Features

 - Adding new roles and permissions with descriptions
+- Updating permissions names, descriptions and rules
+- Deleting permissions, rules
+- Updating roles descriptions
 - Assigning rules to permissions
 - Assigning permissions to roles
-- Updating descriptions of roles and permissions

 ## Configuration arrays